 DROUGHT IN VIRGINIA

-The weekly National Drought Monitor map from the University of Nebraska-Lincoln (http://droughtmonitor.unl.edu/) for April 25, 2017, showed about 46.4% of Virginia as “abnormally dry” worse; and about 16.0% in “moderate drought.”
+The weekly U.S. Drought Monitor map from the University of Nebraska-Lincoln (http://droughtmonitor.unl.edu/) for May 1, 2018, categorized about 29% of Virginia as “abnormally dry” or worse (covering most of the Coastal Plain and Eastern Shore) and about 6% in “moderate drought” (covering parts of Southside).

 Drought Monitor categories are as follows: